CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-01.md

 <validation step="a9d5d237-cf45-4f57-9738-7c69af5faad5" />

-## Task 3: Explore a model in the Completions playground
+## Task 3: Explore a model in the Completions playground (Read Only)

 In this task ,You'll Explore a model in the Completions playground involves interacting with the AI model to test and refine its responses using real-time input and output examples.